-2. Fit the control knob firmly on to the control spindle.
+- Fit the control knob firmly on to the control spindle. - Refit the two fascia retaining screws at the rear of the fascia near the bottom.

-3. Secure the fascia using the two screws previously removed.
-There are two holes in the fascia.
-Use the bottom hole.

-INSTALLER GUIDE 9.
-SPILLAGE CHECK
+9. SPILLAGE CHECK

 A spillage check must be made before leaving the installed appliance with the customer.
 Make this with all radiants and complete fascia in position.